apache/accumulo-website/_posts/blog/2020-02-11-accumulo-spark-connector.md

 - Speedup of 2-5x over existing approaches for pulling key-value data into DataFrame format
 - Scala and Python support without overhead for moving between languages
 - Process streaming data from Accumulo without loading it all into Spark memory
-- Push down filtering with a flexible expression language ([JUEL](http://juel.sourceforge.net/)): this allows the user to use logical operators and comparisons to reduce the amount of data returned from Accumulo
+- Push down filtering with a flexible expression language ([JUEL](http://juel.sourceforge.net/)): user can define logical operators and comparisons to reduce the amount of data returned from Accumulo
 - Column pruning based on selected fields transparently reduces the amount of data returned from Accumulo
-- Server side inference: this allows the Accumulo nodes to be used to run ML model inference using MLeap to increase the scalability of AI solutions as well as keeping data in Accumulo.
+- Server side inference: ML model inference can run on the Accumulo nodes using MLeap to increase the scalability of AI solutions as well as keeping data in Accumulo

 ## Use-cases
-There are many scenarios where use of this connector provides advantages, below we list a couple common use-cases.
+There are many scenarios where use of this connector provides advantages, below we list a few common use-cases.

-**Scenario 1**: A data analyst needs to execute model inference on large amount of data in Accumulo.
+**Scenario 1**: A data analyst needs to execute model inference on large amount of data in Accumulo.<br>
 **Benefit**: Instead of transferring all the data to a large Spark cluster to score using a Spark model, the model can be exported and pushed down using the connector to run on the Accumulo cluster.
 This can reduce the need for a large Spark cluster as well as the amount of data transferred between systems, and can improve inference speeds (>2x speedups observed).

-**Scenario 2**: A data scientist needs to train a Spark model on a large amount of data in Accumulo.
+**Scenario 2**: A data scientist needs to train a Spark model on a large amount of data in Accumulo.<br>
-**Benefit**: Instead of pulling all the data into a large Spark cluster and restructuring the format to use Spark ML Lib tools, the connector allows for row and column data to be pruned using complex expression via pushdown filtering.
-The data can then be streamed into Spark as a DataFrame reducing time to train and Spark cluster size / memory requirements.
+**Benefit**: Instead of pulling all the data into a large Spark cluster and restructuring the format to use Spark ML Lib tools, the connector allows for data to be streamed into Spark as a DataFrame reducing time to train and Spark cluster size / memory requirements.

+**Scenario 3**: A data analyst needs to perform ad hoc analysis on large amounts of data stored in Accumulo.<br>
+**Benefit**: Instead of pulling all the data into a large Spark cluster, the connector allows for both rows and columns to be pruned using pushdown filtering with a flexible expression language.

 # Architecture
 The Accumulo-Spark connector is composed of two components: